kubeedge/examples/led-raspberrypi/README.md

 kubectl apply -f led-light-device-model.yaml kubectl apply -f led-light-device-instance.yaml

+# Note: You need to modify led-light-device-instance.yaml: replace string litearl 'edge-node1' with your edge node name at spec.nodeSelector.nodeSelectorTerms.matchExpressions.values
 # Note: You can change the CRDs to match your requirement
 ```